 Enrique Brandan's Laboratory

-Our laboratory works to understand the molecular mechanisms that regulate skeletal muscle formation and how they affect skeletal muscular dystrophy.
-Located at the Centro Científico y Tecnológico de Excelencia Ciencia & Vida, Facultad de Medicina y Ciencia, Universidad San Sebastián, Santiago, Chile, the lab has conducted extensive studies to understand the role of extracellular matrix (ECM) in skeletal muscle formation and regeneration, and in the comprehension of the fibrotic phenomena associated to skeletal muscular dystrophies.
+Located at the Centro Científico y Tecnológico de Excelencia Ciencia & Vida, Facultad de Medicina y Ciencia, Universidad San Sebastián, Santiago, Chile, our laboratory is dedicated to unraveling the role the extracellular matrix (ECM) plays in skeletal muscle development and regeneration, and diseases.

 1. ECM, Differentiation, and Fibrosis: Our studies explore the profound impact of the ECM on skeletal muscle differentiation.
 We investigate the interactions between myoblasts and their surrounding environment, highlighting the pivotal role of ECM in normal myogenesis.
 Disruptions in ECM interactions with cellular receptors hinder myogenesis, whereas interactions with fibroblasts influence the expression of fibrotic growth factors, such as CTGF/CCN2.